jmah8/Roguelike-Game/README.md

 # Known bugs
 - Items, player and enemies sometimes spawn in walls depending on map generation
 - Enemies spawning in wall will crash game when trying to move
-- Player spawning in wall will crash game when using mouse or free camera to move but no keyboard
+- Player spawning in wall will crash game when using mouse or free camera to move but not keyboard

 # Credits:
 ## Sprites: